Focusing

 8a.
 If it feels flat, then it too will have to come out (PIC: A little trickier because they have a thicker, flat edge) - They sometimes get stuck and need a bit of jigglng with your fingers to get it to come forwards.

 8b.
 If this is necessary, and once it is out of the tube, clean this lens thoroughly with a lens cloth and return to the reftractor tube with the curved side to the front.
 This is achieved by supporting the lens, with the curved surface on your fingers (covered with a lens cleaning cloth) and gently and carefully pushing it up into the vertical tube of the scope.
 Hold it in place and return to an upward angle.
+Make sure the lens surface is clean.

 9. Pick up the spacer ring (if there is one) and carefully put it in the tube so it rests against the lens.
 If you need to settle it against the glass, use the pencil or cocktail stick to ease it into the correct position.